vinnie-fialok/Obsidian/WI00812006  - Cant save Tarrif rates due to 'overlapping' dates.md

 1. It deleted and removes from the collection, but it isn't actually deleted from the db
 2. We check against the db

+Option 1:
+Save then rollback

+Object 2:
+Remove the new entry from the list of entries checked for duplicacy